top of page

 10

-My effort involved throwing a midfire porcelain clay pot then coating it with a granite slip.
-I waited until it was leather hard before carving.
-Then a bisque firing and a clear matt glaze.
+My effort involved throwing this pot with Northcote Pottery Grey midfire clay, coating it with a granite slip, and then waiting until it was leather hard before carving.
+A bisque fire and then a clear matt glaze.

 20251111_123353.jpg